playcanvas/developer.playcanvas.com/docs/tutorials/using-assets.md

 ## Setup

-*The project is set up as follows*
+The project is set up as follows:

 * Three model assets are uploaded: **A** is a model of the letter A, **B** is a model of the letter B and **C** is a model of the letter C.
 * The **C** render asset is set up *not* to be preloaded.